pontus/LocalEGA/docs/encryption.rst

 segment.
 Using the two latters, the original file is segmented and each segment is encrypted.

-The header is prepended to the encrypted data.

-Informally, the header contains, the word ``crypt4gh``, the format version, the number of header packets, and the sequence of header packets.
+The header is prepended to the encrypted data, it also contains, the word ``crypt4gh``, the format version, the number of header packets, and the sequence of header packets.

 A header packet consists of length followed by its content.
 The content can be a data encryption packet or an edit list packet.